pdxiv/fosfor/README.md

 This will add an order to an order book.

 If timeToLive has a value of 0, the order will be a market order of type IOC (immediate or cancel, attempt to match all or part immediately and then immediately cancel any unfilled portion of the order).
+If the combination of userId, userReference, OrderBookId, side and price are not unique, the behavior should be treated as "undefined".

 | Field name    | Data type             | Description                                        |
 |---------------|-----------------------|----------------------------------------------------|